farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Fortune Rolls

-When the outcome of a situation isn't certain, and the players aren't involved, the GM makes a fortune roll to see what happens.
-This is kind of like testing for luck.
+The fortune roll is a tool that the GM can use to disclaim decision making in a situation the PCs aren’t directly involved in.
+It can also be used by the players when no other roll applies to the situation at hand.
+The result of the roll helps guide the outcome as to where the story goes next, but doesn't feature momentum nor consequences.

-To make a fortune roll, build a dice pool by adding `+1d6` per likeliness level of a thing happening, roll, and interpret the results.
+To make a fortune roll, build a dice pool by using a specific action or by adding `1d6` per likeliness level of a thing happening.
+Roll, and interpret the results.

 - On a `66`, it’s a critical success.
 There are great results, and something exceptional happens.
 - On a `6`, it’s a full success.
 There are great results.